raspberrypilearning/drum-star/en/step_4.md

 --- task ---

-Duplicate the **Get** sprite and change the visibility to `show`.
+Duplicate the **Get** sprite:

 ![desc](images/duplicate-get.png)

-Position it in the bottom-right corner of the Stage and change its name to `Get snare`:
+Position it in the bottom-right corner of the Stage, change the visibility to `show`change its name to `Get snare`:

 ![desc](images/get-snare.png)